|UCAS code||Typical offer||Length|

 The Department has a friendly, informal and welcoming atmosphere with students being supported throughout their degree by a personal supervisor.
 We also have a supportive approach to skills development leading to excellent career prospects.

 Whether you see yourself as a specialist or a general biologist, it is our philosophy that a sound grounding in all aspects of biology is essential.
 The first year is an introduction to the main areas of modern biology, and lays the foundation for specialized study in the second and final years.
-At the end of the first year, many students attend a highly popular field course in marine biology, held at Millport off the west coast of Scotland.

 In the second year you begin to focus on your areas of interest, extending your knowledge and deepening your understanding through your choice of modules and tutorials.
 Students choose from a range of modules and complement these choices with a range of core modules that include tutorials, a group research project, and practical skills options.